 The seven key project management challenges for engineering and construction companies11.
-August 2017 -
+August 2017 - Share this page

 In markets with increasing infrastructure investment, engineering and construction companies continue to struggle to increase their margins and productivity when facing the key project management challenges.
 Successful project implementation is rarely achieved from purely technical project plans and applying the right tools.
 Other dynamics such as business acumen and leadership skills also need to be taken into account.